CarlosRodriguezF/PowerFeed/README.md

 V1.0
 - First version with the basic functionallity LEFT and RIGHT movement, mm/min selection and initial lock in case the switch is in LEFT or RIGHT to avoid un-desired movements

+V1.1
+- Optimized encoder Switch read, removed function from main and included in function to change the feedrate
+- Added Aceleration profiles
+- Added High Speed mode, keep the encoder pressed and the speed will go to high speed

 **DESCRIPTION**

 Project based on Arduino to be able to control PAP motor driver (EN,DIR,PULSE) and set the speed in mm/min of the axis of your machines, like lathe, milling machine...